 A GUIDE TO OLIVE OIL VARIETIES & THEIR BENEFITS

 |OLIVE VARIETY & BOTANICAL NAME||COUNTRY OF ORIGIN||BENEFITS OF OIL|

 |Olive Carrier Oil - Pomace Grade

 |Olive Carrier Oil – Refined

 CONTRAINDICATIONS FOR OLIVE OIL

+As with all other New Directions Aromatics products, carrier oils are for external use only.
 For those with sensitive skin or conditions such as dermatitis, Olive Carrier Oil might not be the ideal choice of carrier oil, as it could worsen the condition.
 It is highly recommended that a skin patch test be conducted with a dime sized amount of oil on a small area of the inner arm to check for allergic reactions before applying it to more sensitive areas such as the face.
 An absence of an allergic response within 48 hours indicates that the oil is safe to use.